SourceInjection/CompileUnits.CSharp/README.md

-# CodeUnits.CSharp
+# CompileUnits.CSharp

 A library to which is designed to analyze generated code with source generators.

 ## Usage

-The main entry point is CodeUnits.CSharp.CodeUnit which provides several methods to get your semi structured info of the source code within a file.
+The main entry point is CompileUnits.CSharp.CompileUnit which provides several methods to get your semi structured info of the source code within a file.

 ## Known Issues and restrictions